flocela/PlazaWalkC-/README.md

 See UML diagrams at PlazaWalk/UMLDiagrams.pdf.

 The plaza is represented by the Board class.
 It is conceptually a rectangle with positions in the x-y directions, but also the class containing the state of the positions and Boxes on the Board.
-A Box may stand at any one position, but also occupies two positions while transitioning to its new position on its way to its final destination.
+A Box may stand at any one position.
+It may also be in the process of moving to a new position.
+In that case it could be in two positions at the same time.
+It may be about to leave one position.
+At the same time, it may be about to arrive in another position.

-Each of the Board's positions has a Spot which records which Box is at that position (or no box) and what transitioning step the Box is currently in.
+Each of the Board's positions has a Spot which records which Box is at that position (or no box) and what MoveType the Box is in at that Spot.
 (The Box may be about to arrive, arrived, about to leave, or have left.)
 Spots are stationary (they are assigned an x-y coordinate on the Board).

 main creates a vector of threads, each containing a Board reference and a unique Box id.
-Each thread is passed the same function, which continually asks the Board to move its particular Box to a new position.
+Each thread is passed the same function, which iteratively asks the Board to move its particular Box to a new position.
 The Board allows for multiple Spots to be updated at once.
 The Spot class does not allow two threads to update a Spot concurrently.

 Once the threads are created and running, main's primary thread iteratively requests for the Board to broadcast its state (the state of the Boxes and their positions).
 The information from each broadcast is ultimately received by a Printer and the Printer renders the Board with its Boxes.